Emergency Online Safety Action Plan

 Step 7: Report the Account

-Step 8: Never Pay
+Step 8: Never Pay Money

-Step 9: If Images Were Sent
+Step 9: If You Sent Something Personal

 You are not bad.